-Rome is one of the most ancient cities in Europe, with over 3,000 years of history, culture and architecture.
+One of the most ancient cities in Europe, Rome has over 3,000 years of history, culture and architecture.
 Steeped with intrigue and drama, a visit to the Eternal City is an excellent way of introducing your students to the delicate link between Roman culture as it is written in drama and play, and the expression of this culture still demonstrated today in its architecture.
-As well as a Classics Tour destination, it can also bring a context to studying the influence of Rome on Britain and Western Europe.
+As well as a Classics Trip destination, it can also bring a context to studying the influence of Rome on Britain and Western Europe.
 In essence, Rome is truly an enriching experience for Classics students of all ages and can develop an understanding of the social and cultural contexts of Roman society.

 Gladiator Training School

 One of the Seven Hills of Rome and the prime residence of the ancient city’s wealthiest residents, the Palatine Hill offers spectacular views of the Circus Maximus, Trajan’s Column and the Roman Forum.
-The Capitoline Museums house an extensive collection of ancient Roman statues, inscriptions and artifacts.
+The Capitoline Museums house an extensive collection of ancient Roman statues, inscriptions and artefacts.
 It is also home to famous works of Medieval and Renaissance art, making it an ideal inclusion for a cross curricular tour.
 An optional expert local guide can take students through the ruins, bringing them to life with tales of how and why such importance was placed on the monuments and the power and cruelty that everyday Roman citizens endured.
 The guide will also help your students make comparisons to the riches and splendor of the wealthiest on Palatine Hill.

 Ostia Antica Archaeological site

-The ancient Roman town of Ostia, once Rome’s principal trading port played a vital role in the commercial development of the Empire.
-Much of this working town has been excavated to reveal clear similarities with the site of Pompeii.
+The ancient Roman town of Ostia, once Rome’s principal trading port, played a vital role in the commercial development of the Empire.
+Much of this working town had been excavated to reveal clear similarities with the site of Pompeii.
 The Roman Theatre, Forum and large baths complex all give a powerful sense of the past.
-However, it is the smaller domestic details such as the fishmonger’s marble slab, the bar with its wares illustrated on the wall and the communal public toilets, which make this site a true hidden gem.
+However, it is the smaller domestic details such as the fishmonger’s marble slab, the bar with its wares illustrated on the wall and the communal public toilets, which make Ostia a true hidden gem.

 The Vatican Museums